-The client's status in Dimension 3 is characterized by all of the following:

-- a.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.
+Client is free from intoxication or withdrawal symptoms/risks; or b.
+The client's intoxication or withdrawal risks symptoms/risks can be managed at this level of care.
+Dimension 2: Biomedical Conditions None or very stable - The client's biomedical conditions, if any, are stable enough to participate in outpatient treatment.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in Dimension 3 is characterized by all of the following: a.
 Dangerousness/Lethality: The client is assessed as not posing a risk of harm to self or others.
-He or she has adequate impulse control to deal with any thoughts of harm or self or others. - b.
+He or she has adequate impulse control to deal with any thoughts of harm or self or others. b.
 Interference with Addiction Recovery Efforts: The client's emotional concerns relate to negative consequences and effects of addiction, and he or she is able to view them as part of addiction and recovery.
 Emotional, behavioral or cognitive symptoms, if present, appear to be related to substance-related problems rather than to a co-occurring psychiatric, emotional or behavioral condition.
 If they are related to such a condition, appropriate additional psychiatric services are provided concurrent with the Level I treatment.
-The client's mental status does not preclude his or her ability to: [1] understand the materials presented; [2] participate in the treatment process. - c.
+The client's mental status does not preclude his or her ability to: [1] understand the materials presented; [2] participate in the treatment process. c.
 Social Functioning: The client's relationships or spheres of social functioning are impaired but not endangered by substance use.
-The client is able to meet personal responsibilities and to maintain stable, meaningful relationships despite the mild symptoms experienced. - d.
+The client is able to meet personal responsibilities and to maintain stable, meaningful relationships despite the mild symptoms experienced. d.
 Ability for Self-Care: The client has adequate resources and skills to cope with emotional, behavioral or cognitive problems, with some assistance.
-He or she has the support of a stable environment and is able to manage the activities of daily living. - e.
+He or she has the support of a stable environment and is able to manage the activities of daily living. e.
 Course of Illness: The client has only mild signs and symptoms.
 Any acute problems have been well stabilized, and chronic problems are not serious enough to pose a high risk of vulnerability.

-Willing to cooperate but needs motivating and monitoring - The situation is characterized by one of the following:
+Dimension 4: Substance Use-Related Risks Able to maintain abstinence and pursue treatment goals with minimal support - The client is willing to consider maintaining abstinence and recovery goals with support and scheduled therapeutic contact.
+Dimension 5: Recovery Environment Interactions The situation is characterized by one of the following: